T-Anushri/Basic-java-programs/README.md

 # Basic-java-programs

-**Concepts Implementation** folder consists of programs demonstrating JAVA concepts such as:
+**Concepts implementation** folder consists of programs demonstrating JAVA concepts such as:
 + Constructors and Destructor
 + Method overloading
 + Array lists